 Then let the sounds of the Pacific surround you in this theatrical extravaganza featuring performers, a mass choir, a thousand-strong haka and a musical score by Warren Maxwell (Trinity Roots, Little Bushman).

-Kupe sparks a week-long celebration of our place in the Pacific, including Kupe Landing: Petone Family Day, a fun beach party for all the whānau, and the Kupe Dreaming series of waka-themed community events and activities.
+Kupe sparks a celebration of our place in the Pacific, including Kupe Landing: Petone Family Day, a fun beach party for all the whānau, and the Kupe Dreaming series of waka-themed community events and activities.
 Download the A Waka Odyssey flyer to plan your journey.

 Acknowledgements: The Wellington Regional Amenities Fund is a partnership between Wellington City Council, Hutt City Council, Upper Hutt City Council, Kāpiti Coast District Council and Porirua City Council

 "Set to inspire new ways for us to move forward as New Zealanders as master navigators of our destiny," says RNZ's Kathryn Ryan in an interview with Anna Marbrook and Hoturoa Barclay-Kerr